Fitbit has officially unveiled its Versa 3 smartwatch, the successor to the Versa 2 which launched almost a year ago.

-With the Versa 2 you can monitor resting heart rate, access menstrual health tracking features and there's the SpO2 sensor, which can now be used for Fitbit's Estimated Oxygen Variation feature.
+Both the Versa 2 and 3 enable you to monitor resting heart rate, access menstrual health tracking features and there's the SpO2 sensor, which can now be used for Fitbit's Estimated Oxygen Variation feature.

 The Versa 3 gets all of those same features, but it also makes use of Fitbit's new Pure Pulse 2.0 heart rate sensor technology, which leads to an improvement in data accuracy for those health monitoring features.

 It has also inherited the ability to offer high/low heart rate warnings, if the watch detects something going on under-the-hood.

 And both devices will feed data into the Health Metrics Dashboard.
 Both will show:

 Fitbit Versa 3 v Versa 2: Smartwatch features

 Fitbit Versa 3

 Every smartwatch feature you'll find on the Versa 2 is sticking around for the Versa 3.
 That means something that works with iPhones and Android phones giving you the ability to view phone notifications, store music and download offline playlists from the likes of Deezer and Pandora.
 You can also access apps and watch faces from Fitbit's App Gallery storefront and make use of Fitbit Pay.

 Smart assistants are also in play here on both watches, except on the Versa 3 you're getting an extra assistant to tap into.
 Fitbit announced it's adding Google Assistant and the software update for that has just begun to arrive.

 Another Versa 3 feature that isn't supported on the Versa 2 is the ability to take calls on the watch when connected to Bluetooth.
 You'll also be able to adjust call volume and send calls to voicemail.